camunda/camunda-docs-manual/site/src/documents/api-references/rest/authorization/get-query-count.html.md

 ---

-Query for authorizations using a list of parameters and retrieves the count.
+Query for authorizations using a list of parameters and retrieve the count.

 Method